pi-lar/neuropil/doc/source/intro.rst

 * more test cases
 * define message callbacks in case of undelivered messages
 * hook in a javascript / lua engine for message callback handling
-* ... and many many many more ideas ...
+* ... and many many more ideas ...